-Support America’s National Ballet Company® DONATE
+Support America’s National Ballet Company® DONATE NOW

-Miss Makarova made her musical comedy debut on Broadway in George Abbot’s On Your Toes for which she won the Tony Award as “Best Actress in a Musical” as well as seven additional awards.
-In 1984, she starred in the West End production of On Your Toes where she won the coveted Laurence Olivier Award.
+She made her musical comedy debut on Broadway in On Your Toes, winning the Tony Award for Best Actress in a Musical in 1983, Drama Desk Award, the Stanislavsky Award, Astaire Award and numerous other awards.
+In 1984, she starred in the West End production of On Your Toes, for which she won the Laurence Olivier Award.

 On February 1, 1989, after 19 years’ absence, Makarova was the first artistic exile to be invited back to perform in the Soviet Union.
 She returned to her native Leningrad where she danced with the Kirov Ballet on the stage where she began her illustrious career.

 In 1991, she made her debut as a dramatic actress in the Chichester Festival production of Tovarich, which transferred to the West End in London.
 She returned to Russia in 1992 in the play Two for the Seesaw, giving performances in Moscow and St. Petersburg.
 In 1997, she starred in the Chichester Festival production of George Bernard Shaw’s play Misalliance.
 She played Elvira in Noel Coward’s Blithe Spirit at the Palace Theatre in England.

 Makarova received the prestigious Kennedy Center Honors Award in 2012.
 This award was created “to provide National recognition to individuals who through their lifetime have made significant contribution to American culture through the performing arts.”
 President and Mrs. Obama held a reception at the White House for the Honorees, which was followed by a Tribute performance at the Kennedy Center.